yasir13001/shopAI/README.md

-# Checkitout
+# ShopAI

 ## Overview

-**Checkitout** is a smart order extraction system powered by AI.
+**ShopAI** is a smart order extraction system powered by AI.
 It processes natural language input like:

 > “Order 2 kg Sugar, 5 Black Coffee, 5 Carrots, and 1 litre Milk”